The other day somebody asked me “Who is your guru?”

-The thousands of hours I had spent on youtube watching videos about ‘spirituality’.
+The thousands of hours I had spent on youtube watching videos on ‘spirituality’.

-I learnt a ton and surely my brain is infiltrated with ideas and even feelings that are not unique to me.
+I had learnt a ton and surely my brain is infiltrated with ideas and even feelings that are not mine.

 I’ve started my path by realizing that I am not able to wash dishes without freaking out.
 (I mentioned it in my post about the role of mindfulness.)
 I have started my path by acknowledging my lack of presence, which cut me off life for a very very long time.

 Especially in the recent months I have been struggling with this disconnect A LOT.
 Anxiety attacks and panic rolled over me like tsunami waves.
 And I am tired of holding it back!
 I am tired of pretending to be strong…

 Well, that’s a different story (probably a bit of a contradictory one, but I guess that’s why I am here.
 To reveal the contradictions of ‘being a human’)…

 What I am witnessing in any community that is drawn to spirituality or to ‘living compassionate’, ‘interconnected humanness’, ‘spiritual sovereignty’ is that there are many people following the ideology of others OR discounting somebody else’s ideology, which is the same thing, if we look at it plainly (something only very few people do these days)….

 In both cases it is somewhat ignorant, because it forecloses learning experiences and ‘aha-moments’.
 We can learn from anybody, even from ideologies.

 When the ‘corona crisis’ started I was stuck in India.

 I don’t remember fully what I was more angry about: The fact that I knew that I can’t stay there.
 Or the fact that I have to go back and witness the narrow-mindedness of our society?